pksilen/vitja-service/README.md

 - Unit testaa: shouldIncludeField eri keissit

 TODO NEXT RELEASE:
+- remote service calls can have rollback action and commit action
+  - Deletes can move stuff to shadow table and in commit clear from shadow table and do delete
 - Add implementation for FOREIGN KEY REFERENCES in CREATE TABLE
 - Default loginService, signUpService, passwordReset service
     - Login route, check Referer header exists and domain ending is correct, eg. https://<something>.domain.com